This is a guest post from Marcello Arrambide of Wandering Trader.

 Gorilla trekking is one of the most unique things you can do while traveling around Africa.
 Gorillas are found in eastern Africa on the borders of the Democratic Republic of the Congo (DRC), Uganda, and Rwanda.
 The treks are an amazing experience, but they take some planning, so here are some points to consider when planning yours.

 The Logistics of Choosing a Tour

-In searching for a tour, I chose to stay away from the DR Congo because of its complex visa process.
-Rwanda has no visa cost for visitors from most western countries, while Uganda charges upwards of $50 for single-entry and $100 for multiple-entry visas.
+In searching for a tour, I chose to stay away from the DRC because of its complex visa process.
+Rwanda has no visa cost for visitors from most Western countries, while Uganda charges upwards of $50 for single-entry and $100 for multiple-entry visas.

 Most gorilla families are constantly monitored and tracked so tourists can see them, and tourists almost always do, even on the shorter three-day tours.
 On average, tours cost between $500 and $800, depending on the tour operator and the size of the group.
 When you have a larger group, costs go down since you’re able to fill up the transportation vehicle.

 When I started reaching out to tour operators, I tried to make sure I chose a tour that had a minimum of four people to keep my costs down.
 I stayed in contact with several companies that offered me the lowest prices and eventually found a date that fit my schedule perfectly and had four people on the tour.

 I chose a tour that offered me the rates below:

 - $870 for one person going alone on the trip

 The total cost of my gorilla trek was $840: $500 for the gorilla permit and $340 for the tour.
 If you’re traveling alone, you may pay an additional $50 for a private room.
 Breakfast and lunch were included in the tour.